 - Seamless IT manageability: Common x86 architecture delivers best utilization across any workload

 - Future-ready code investment: Code is flexible, portable, and reusable into the future as it is optimized for a general-purpose architecture using open standards

 In Knights Landing, each of its ≤ 72 cores has an L1 cache, pairs of cores are organized into tiles with a slice of the L2 cache symmetrically shared between the two cores, and the L2 caches are connected to each other with a mesh.
 All caches are kept coherent by the mesh with the MESIF (Modified Exclusive Shared Invalid Forward) protocol states of cache lines.
 In the mesh, each vertical and horizontal link is a bidirectional ring.

-To maintain cache coherency, KNL has a distributed tag directory (DTD), organized as a set of per-tile tag directories (TDs), which identify the state and the location on the chip of any cache line.
+To maintain cache coherency, KNL has a distributed tag directory (DTD), organized as a set of per-tile tag directories (TDs), which identifies the state and the location on the chip of any cache line.
 For any memory address, the hardware can identify with a hash function the TD responsible for that address.

 These improvements in cache organization in KNL come with increased complexity of the chip hardware.
 To manage this complexity and set the optimal mode of operation for any given computational application, the programmer has access to cache clustering modes.

 2nd generation Intel Xeon Phi processors code-named Knights Landing (KNL) provide up to 3X higher performance than the 1st generation, Knights Corner (KNC).
 With on-board high-bandwidth memory and optional integrated high-speed fabric—plus the availability of socket form-factor — these powerful components transform the fundamental building block of technical computing.